MozillaReality/gltf-content-hash/README.md

   Options:

     -V, --version    output the version number
+    -r --rename      Rename the gltf file and images in-place.
     -o, --out <out>  The directory to output the modified glTF file and images.
 Defaults to the existing glTF path.
     -h, --help       output usage information
 ```